Rays rout White Sox 9-0, take 2 of 3 in series; Archer hurt

 It is the longest stretch by a player age 20 or younger since Ken Griffey’s 25-game run with Seattle from June 16-July 15, 1990.

-“I’m amazed at really everything he’s done at 20 years old,” Rays manager Kevin Cash said.
+“I’m amazed at really everything he’s done at 20 years old,” Cash said.
 “Man, he’s a year and a half out of high school.
 It’s unbelievable what he’s doing.”

 Franco made a leaping catcher at shortstop on Brian Goodwin’s liner in the ninth.